BAYS Match Rule 15 – Support for Match Officials

 1. Team Officials/Coaches on the team sideline

 During the play of the game, team officials/coaches should not say anything to the referee, nor should they do anything that in any way conveys any criticism of the referee.
-Exceptions to this are when the person is responding to a communication initiated by the referee, making a substitution, or pointing out an emergency safety issue.
+Exceptions to this are when the person is responding to a communication initiated by the referee, making a substitution, reporting a Language Incident or Discriminatory Act per MYSA policy, or pointing out an emergency safety issue.
 Coaches may ask questions before the start of the game.
 Coaches may not approach the referee at half time or at the end, or after, the game.

 Coaches who have concerns about the officiating or feel that the match officials need some additional training or education may express their concerns only by filing a BAYS Game Feedback Report that will be routed directly to the home Referee Assignor as well as to BAYS officials.
 They may not express those concerns directly to any member of the referee crew, even if they feel that they are only being helpful.